Shahaabmanzar/C_Programming_absolute_beginner/README.md

 # C_Programming_absolute_beginner
-I will learn LanguageC  by Practising all the programs given in this book
+I will learn Language C  by Practising all the programs given in this book